ryalsjosh14/PathFinder/README.md

 ### Inspiration

-The idea was inspired by Clement Mihailescu's Pathfinding Visualizer project [https://github.com/clementmihailescu/Pathfinding-Visualizer-Tutorial].While the idea is the same, the implementation of the algorthm and visualizer is unique.
+The idea was inspired by Clement Mihailescu's Pathfinding Visualizer project [https://github.com/clementmihailescu/Pathfinding-Visualizer-Tutorial].
+While the idea is the same, the implementation of the algorthm and visualizer is unique.

 ### Future Goals